naturopathic health care in brooklin and durham region

 I used to have migraines.
 I would miss days of work (eventually running out of sick days and dipping into the vacation days).
 I've never liked barfing.
 I hated losing half my vision.
 This is what got me to finally see a Naturopathic Doctor myself to get to the cause of it as taking daily meds just didn't feel right.
 We discussed food, stress, hormones... you name it.
 The keyword now...
 I used to have migraines...
 It was then that I realized this was the perfect fit for me.

 I've always had the best doctors in the whole world.
-From my family doc, to my second family doc after the first retired, to my dentist, optometrist, orthopedic surgeon, and the sleep specialist, they've all put me first, listened, and are/were just so wonderful.
+From my first family doc, to my second family doc after the first retired, to my dentist, optometrist, orthopedic surgeon, and the sleep specialist, they've all put me first, listened, and are/were just so wonderful.
 They've recommended things like peppermint oil and mindfulness-based stress reduction.
 Prescription pads rarely came out.
 I was drawn to naturopathic medicine so that I could compliment these wonderful practitioners and work alongside them but with a different toolbox to help other people, like me, get better.
 It wasn't until I got to CCNM that I started hearing rather scary stories which continued on as I started seeing patients in my clinic.
 No one was happy with their doctors or the entire medical system.
 This idea was so foreign to me, but I'm gaining a much deeper understanding of it.

 My goal is to create healthcare teams that have our patients at the centre of our interests.
 Let's all work together to get you better.